wowool/wowool-nlp-compare/README.md

 #### Spacy.io Demo text

-Runnig a text i've found in the demo from Spacy.io.
+Runnig a text found in the demo from Spacy.io.

-    python3 -m nlp_compare -e spacy,stanza,google -l english -p "english,entity" -f tests/data/companies.txt -a "Sentence,PERSON,FAC,ORG,POSITION,GPE,LOC,PRODUCT,WORK_OF_ART"
+    python3 -m nlp_compare -e Spacy,stanza,google -l english -p "english,entity" -f tests/data/companies.txt -a "Sentence,PERSON,FAC,ORG,POSITION,GPE,LOC,PRODUCT,WORK_OF_ART"

 `When Sebastian Thrun started working on self-driving cars at Google in 2007 few people outside of the company took him seriously.`

-* stanza is splitting *Sebastian Thrun* into 2 Persons, which is wrong.
+* Stanza is splitting *Sebastian Thrun* into 2 Persons, which is wrong.
-* google is tagging *people* as a Person
+* Google is tagging *people* as a Person
-* spacy,stanza and google are missing *the company*, and google tags *company* as a ORGANIZATION which is wrong.
+* Spacy,stanza and Google are missing *the company*, and Google tags *company* as a ORGANIZATION which is wrong.
-* spacy,stanza and google are missing *him*
+* Spacy,stanza and Google are missing *him*

 | uri_wowool   | URI_wowool   | text_wowool     | uri_spacy   | URI_spacy   | text_spacy      | uri_stanza   | URI_stanza   | text_stanza   | uri_google   | URI_google       | text_google     |
 |--------------|--------------|-----------------|-------------|-------------|-----------------|--------------|--------------|---------------|--------------|------------------|-----------------|